32.3 - Using the WHERE Clause

 Column LIKE ‘pattern’

 With the LIKE operator, you have to specify a column name and the pattern to be matched.
-Regarding the pattern, first it is case-sensitive and has to be enclosed in quotation marks; secondly, it may contain a special character, either an underscore(_) and/or percent sign(%).
+Regarding the pattern, first, it is case-sensitive and has to be enclosed in quotation marks; secondly, it may contain a special character, either an underscore(_) and/or a percent sign(%).
 The underscore character stands for any single character and the percent sign for any sequence of zero or more characters.
 For example, assume that you are working with a table containing these values for a column.

 • Cathy